-Yes!
-Each school may have slightly different qualifications for getting credit for IB classes, but most college classes give you credit for IB HL classes with an exam score of 5 or higher.
-Some colleges even wave your general education requirements for those students with an IB Diploma.
-Others like University of Southern California (my alma mater) give you a full year's worth of credit to those with an IB Diploma.
+Some colleges will even waive your General Education requirements for those students with an IB Diploma.
+Others, such as the University of Southern California (my alma mater), will give you a full year's worth of credit if you have an IB Diploma.

 What Is the Difference Between IB and AP?

 Many schools also have their own financial aid programs for IB.
 Some schools cover the cost of IB registration and exam fees.
-My public school (Suncoast Community High School) covered all of the costs for IB registration and exam fees as well as AP exam fees for all students as long as they were enrolled in the corresponding class, so I never paid for any testing.
+My public school (Suncoast Community High School) covered all the costs for IB exam fees, as well as AP exam fees, for all students as long as they were enrolled in the corresponding class, so I never paid for any testing.

 Why Should You Take IB Classes or Pursue an IB Diploma?

 For example, I am very passionate about film and theatre.
-I got to explore that passion through my extended essay as I mentioned before, and I also got to explore it in my oral presentation for my Spanish B class in which I talked about Pedro Almodovar and Spanish Cinema.
+I got to explore that passion through my Extended Essay, and I also got to explore it in my oral presentation for my Spanish B class, in which I talked about Pedro Almodovar and Spanish cinema.